 About 35 minutes before the start, I walked to the ticket counter as they waved me on by seeing my lettermen jacket.
 I then hung out in the stall for about 35 minutes as customers came and went.
 The urinals were quite busy just before the concert and the stalls did get filled up from time to time as I just waited with a little guilt in my gut.
 I guess it wasn’t too much guilt there as it didn’t prompt me to use the facilities while I waited.
 In the meantime, I removed this valuable jacket and carefully placed it in my backpack.

 As I write this from 40 years ago, I’m trying to sort through what was my main motivation for engaging in this deviant act?
 Was I dying to see Head East in concert?
 Would this be the ultimate concert experience?
-Was my motivation to save money mischievously?
+Was my motivation to save money mischievous?
 Perhaps it had something to do with my plan, was this something I simply had to test to ensure my strategy was well executed?

 Let’s take each of these questions separately.
 No, I was not dying to see them in concert, at the time Head East wasn’t generating a lot of buzz around campus.
 How good could a band be from East Central Illinois?
-I certainly wanted to hear several of their hits such as, ‘Since You’ve Been Gone’ and ‘Never Been Any Reason’ and test the acoustics in such an old brick, basketball gym.
-In other words, I had a mild interest in seeing them, probably similar to other less known bands with just a few hits.
+I certainly wanted to hear several of their hits such as, ‘Since You’ve Been Gone’ and ‘Never Been Any Reason’, and test the acoustics in such an old brick, basketball gym.
+In other words, I had a mild interest in seeing them, probably similar to other less-known bands with just a few hits.
 Now, if the Guess Who or Eric Clapton had been performing, that would have been a different story.

-The second question, did I want to save money by acting in such a mischievous manner?
+The second question is, did I want to save money by acting in such a mischievous manner?
 You know, if you have an interesting experience at such an event without any currency exchanged, it’s incredibly satisfying.
 Who hasn’t had that desire when young and curious to try to ‘beat the system?’
 Having said that, I don’t think saving money was my primary motivation.

 What about testing my mischievous plan to attend a live concert for free while not getting caught?
 At the time, I had thought of several different scenarios (some not necessarily successful) that could happen so my plan had to be thoroughly planned well with precise execution.
 I don’t want to speak for all college students at the time but many may have tried a similar stunt if given the chance.
 At least that was my rationalization at the time.
 Besides my plan, this was a chance to ‘beat the system’ and have fun as I executed my plan.